gaehlerm/SoftwareEngineering/README.md

 My boss wrote most of the code and the success of the company was based to a fair amount on his efforts.
 He knew everything, but I hardly ever understood what he was talking about.
 In many topics, I was missing the background.

 Around that time the company hired some more software developers.
 Especially one of them made a huge impression on me.
 I could ask him almost anything and he was able to give me a simple answer.
 He knew the concepts that our code was based on which allowed him to understand the fundamental structure in our code and sort out all the rest.
 But it was also the way he worked.
 He wrote small functions covered with automated tests.
 He was also refactoring the code.
 One Monday morning he came to the office.
-He opened a gigantic merge request and made the remark: "I fell into a shit hole".
-He broke down this huge and widespread problem into small chunks.
+He opened a gigantic merge request where he tried to refactor some code throughout the whole code base.
+He broke down this huge and widespread problem into small chunks and wrote tests for the new implementation.
 He opened my eyes.
 He made me realize the way he worked was so much better.
 So much more structured.
 This was proper engineering.
 Real software engineering.

 There is so much I learned in the few years since my friend fell into the shit hole.
 And the basic principles are so easy to learn.
 You just need someone to teach you.
 This book is what this book is about.
 No fancy code, but fundamental principles.
 It gives you an overview of the most important topics such that you don’t get overwhelmed by the infinite amount of decisions a programmer has to make.
 This book contains a lot of real-world examples that don’t use any code at all.
 I want to explain principles that are very general and don’t need any code to explain.
 In fact, software engineering is with some respects very similar to other fields of engineering.
 Therefore, a car is frequently a better example to explain my point than some fancy piece of code you struggle understanding.